Guardians of the Universe: Background

-Consequences

-Desiring to bring order, peace and harmony to all the universe, they created a mechanized police force composed of powerful, self-aware androids known as Manhunters.
-These Manhunters, resembling uniformed, blue-skinned humanoids, operated as cosmic police officers, much like the later Green Lanterns.
-They protected civilization and maintained peace in the Universe for millions of years, patrolling 3600 sectors into which the cosmos had been divided.
+The Guardians originally sought to bring order to the universe through the Manhunters, self-regulating androids programmed with a specific moral and ethical code.
+The Manhunters operated as cosmic police officers, much like the later Green Lanterns.
+They protected civilization and maintained peace in the Universe for millions of years, patrolling 3,600 sectors into which the cosmos had been divided.

-One day, the Manhunters collectively changed their directives and set out on a campaign to eradicate all organic life.
-Starting with Sector 666, they killed the people they had been created to protect, eradicating almost all life in the entire sector before the Guardians stopped them.
-Most Manhunters were decommissioned after the massacre of Sector 666, but the ones that escaped became the sworn enemies of their former masters and remained so until modern times.
+The Manhunters slowly became disillusioned with their work, concluding that evil was intrinsic to all biological life and therefore would never be truly eradicated.
+This resulted in the Manhunters turning on those they were sworn to protect, starting with the inhabitants of Sector 666.
+Before the Guardians intervened, the entire sector had only a small handful of survivors.
+Most Manhunters were decommissioned after the massacre of Sector 666, but the ones that escaped became the sworn enemies of the Guardians.

-The Manhunter rebellion caused the Guardians to split into groups with different goals.
-The Controllers believe the only way to protect the Universe is to control it.
-The Zamarons, consisting entirely of female Oans, felt no need to involve themselves in the universe's problems.
-Over the years, both groups evolved to look dissimilar to the Guardians.
-Other groups also left the Guardians; one such group settled on Earth, becoming the source of leprechaun legends.
-The Apokolips campaign ended in a truce, with the Guardians forced to abandon a soldier (Raker Qarrigat) to Darkseid.
-Fearing dissension, they ordered all records of the Campaign expunged.
+The Manhunter rebellion, and its exposure of the seeming futility of trying to police the universe, caused the Guardians to split into groups with different goals.
+The Controllers declared their intention to dominate all life and shape it to remove the problem of evil.
+The Zamarons, who gradually came to include all female Oans, decided to focus on self-improvement and the rediscovery of their lost emotions, eventually leaving Oa for another world.
+Over the years, both groups evolved to look dissimilar to the remaining Guardians.

-Survivors of the massacre of Sector 666 – beings labelled demons – banded together to form a nation called the Empire of Tears, which opposed the Guardians’ efforts and philosophy.
+Survivors of the massacre of Sector 666 – beings labelled "demons" – banded together to form a nation called the Empire of Tears, which opposed the Guardians' efforts and philosophy.
 They used dark magic to create a galaxy-spanning realm of chaos and evil.
 The Guardians eventually defeated the Empire and imprisoned its leaders, the Five Inversions, on the bleak world of Ysmault.
 The Guardians decided that magic was chaotic and posed a threat to the balance they desired to achieve.
 They labored to destroy sources of magic and suppress or imprison its users throughout the Universe.
 They succeeded in compacting much of the chaotic magic energy of the Cosmos and imprisoning it inside a star; part of it eventually escaped to become the Starheart used by Alan Scott.